For New Zealand to gain the maximum benefit, data needs to be easily discovered and used.

 New Zealand is actively involved internationally in supporting common standards language e.g. developing a model for the exchange of address information.

-You can also use geodata.govt.nz to list and / or describe any data or other resources you or your organisation may hold, and to find where the data source is.
+You can also use data.govt.nz to list or describe any data you or your organisation may hold.
+Supporting documentation to help you with this is available on data.govt.nz.

 NZGO developed the Spatial Data Infrastructure (SDI) cookbook to: